smbeiragh/sanam/README.md

 </pre>

 ## Documentation
-Sanam styles are realy transparent and generally there should not be any worries about documentaions.
+Sanam styles are transparent enough and generally there should not be much worries about code documenting.
-All we neeed is a bit of comments.
-Having a style guide as list of modules/objects and their capablilites can help to remember what modules/objects we have out of box it also promotes reusability of exisitng modules and objects.
+All we need is a bit of comments.
+Having a style guide as list of modules/objects and their capabilities can help to remember what modules/objects we have out of box it also promotes reusability of existing modules and objects.

 ## Common Sense
-coding itself is not a goal a it's a mean to achive a goal which is developing projects in shedule and budget.
-Sanam is just a set of best practicess I have read or learned from my experiences.
-You can and you should adobt it to your need. if You feel some parts are useless for you, you should put the aside or it may you fell you need some other namespaces or names and naming conventions. for example you may define t namespace as css transition and animations. feel free to develop new concepts but it's better to test new ideas in pet projects not a product one!
+coding itself is not a goal a it's a mean to achieve a goal which is developing projects in schedule and budget.
+Sanam is just a set of best practices I have read or learned from my experiences.
+You can and you should adopt it to your own needs. if You feel some parts are useless for you, you should put it aside or it may you fell you need some other namespaces or names and naming conventions. for example you may define t namespace as css transition and animations. feel free to develop new concepts but it's better to test new ideas in pet projects not a production one!

 # License